 - 1. The presentation of the financial statements should promote transparency and accountability of local government to stakeholders. - 2.
 The pursuit of consistency in local government financial statements is important but the primary role is to recognise and report responsibly on relevant local issues. - 3.
 By law the financial statements must be prepared in accordance with the LGMFR which has been developed to illustrate as widely as possible the minimum disclosure requirements for councils. - 4.
 While the LGMFR is used as a basis for preparing the financial statements, subject to each council's individual circumstances, the statements must also be an accurate and transparent representation of local issues. - 5.
 Local government finance professionals are in the best position to make informed decisions about the appropriateness or otherwise of relevant disclosures and the exercise of professional judgement, in excess of the minimum requirements, in preparing the financial statements. - 6.
 In the event of any conflict between the requirements of the LGMFR and the requirements of the AAS, the requirements of the AAS take precedence. - 7.
-When preparing financial statements, local government finance professionals should have regard to the principles of sound financial management set out in section 136 of the Local Government Act 1989.
+When preparing financial statements, local government finance professionals should have regard to the financial management principles set out in section 101 of the Local Government Act 2020.

-For the 2020-21 reporting year the detailed guidance previously included in this BPG has been moved to within the LGMFR itself.
-This change aims to allow users to quickly access any relevant guidance from within the LGMFR template and includes hyperlinks for ease of use.
+For the 2021-22 reporting year the detailed guidance supporting the model accounts is located as a tab within the LGMFR itself.
+This allows users to quickly access any relevant guidance from within the LGMFR template and includes hyperlinks for ease of use.